boschresearch/amira_blender_rendering/Readme.md

     $ chmod +x ~/bin/blender_headless_render

-### Using the GPU cluster for rendering

-To render a .blend file on the GPU cluster, simpy use the `blender_headless_render` script instead of blender.
-This script will load cuda modules, pass the .blend file to blender, and also activat all CUDA devices.
-Note that additional arguments will be passed to blender

-Example (folder gfx contains .blend files):

-    $ cd gfx
-    $ blender_headless_render materialtest_metal_shaft.blender -o renders/test.png

-### Using CUDA rendering in a blender script
+## Headless Rendering on the GPU Cluster<a name="clusterrendering"></a>

+If you want to render on the Renningen GPU Cluster, follow the steps outlined below.
+Also make sure to set the environment variables that were introcude above, and have required data (such as environment maps) at proper locations.

-To use CUDA rendering on the GPU cluster and automatically select all devices in another blender script, simply use/copy the function `activate_cuda_devices` from file `scripts/gpu_cluster/_blender_cuda_render.py`.
+To set up rendering on the GPU cluster, follow the next steps:

-The function is also available as`amira_blender_rendering.blender_utils:activate_cuda_devices`.
-It is recommended to use this function and not the script provided in `scripts/gpu_cluster` whenever possible.

-You could also provide a blend file which has this option already set.
+1. create a new conda environment for python 3.7

+    $ conda create --name py37 python=3.7

+   This will create a virtual env in /software/USERNAME/anaconda/envs/py37 Please note this path, as it will be relevant later on.

+2. download blender and extract it somewhere such that it is on your path, e.g. put it into ~/bin and create a symlink to the binary

+3. activate your new conda environment

+    $ conda activate py37

+4. Replace blender's python with the conda environment's python as desribed above, and run blender to test if it works:

+    $ blender -b --python-console

+   This should give you an interactive python shell.
+Note that you can ignore any ALSA errors that might get printed (due to missing sound cards)

+5. install dependencies for amira_blender_rendering

+    $ cd /path/to/amira_blender_rendering
+    $ pip install -r requirements.txt

+6. Copy required datasets (e.g. OpenImages) to `$AMIRA_DATASETS`

+7. Use amira_blender_rendering to generate your dataset

+    $ blender -b -P scripts/render_dataset.py -- --config config/workstation_scenario01_train.cfg --abr-path ~/amira/amira_blender_rendering/src

 ## Used 3rd party Licenses<a name="licenses"></a>

-This pacakge dependencies include Blender, using the Cycles rendering engine.
+The package dependencies include Blender, using the Cycles rendering engine.

 Software | License
 ------------------